Nutritional Gaps Behind Treatment-Resistant Depression

 Quick Answer

 You’ve done the “right” things.
 You’ve seen your doctor, tried antidepressants, and possibly cycled through several options.
 Yet the fog hasn’t lifted.
 Motivation is still low.
 You may feel emotionally flat, disconnected, or stuck in the same heavy internal loop despite genuine effort.
+This experience is disheartening–and common.
+Importantly, it does not mean you are broken.
+In many cases, it means key biological contributors have not yet been explored.

 When “Standard” Isn’t Enough: Understanding Treatment-Resistant Depression